 They stay fine at room temperature upto 3-4 days.
 For longer shelf life you can store them in airtight box in refrigerator.

-Other Indian sweets recipes you might like :
+More Indian dessert recipes you might like:

-Pin it for later:
+Pin for later: